Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 ***Sir Patrick Knight***

-“Finally.
-A Human weakness.”
+"Finally.
+A Human weakness."

 Sir Patrick glanced at Ambassador Obrot of the Locayl, and shrugged self-effacingly.
 In all the bustle of organizing trips for the Ambassadors to tour the Aruian surface and see the elder species’ plight for themselves, nobody had thought of a small detail: Sunblock.

 After a couple of hours of wandering around in the bright, fiercely hot sun down there, his face and ears were going as red as a boiled lobster in the worst case of sunburn he’d ever suffered.

-“Mm.
-Thin skin and not much fur,” he agreed, with a nod.
-“My own silly fault, I should have remembered.”
+"Mm.
+Thin skin and not much fur," he agreed, with a nod.
+"My own silly fault, I should have remembered."

-“Will you need medical attention, Ambassador?”
+"Will you need medical attention, Ambassador?"

 Knight smiled.
-“Thank you for your concern, but no. It’ll heal.
-I hope you remained comfortable?”
+"Thank you for your concern, but no. It’ll heal.
+I hope you remained comfortable?"

-“Quite comfortable, thank you,” Obrot nodded, and turned her attention back to the planet they had just left, visible out the window behind Knight’s shoulder.
-“That was…saddening,” she declared after a moment’s thought.
+"Quite comfortable, thank you," Obrot nodded, and turned her attention back to the planet they had just left, visible out the window behind Knight’s shoulder.
+"That was…saddening," she declared after a moment’s thought.
 Absently, she passed a small cup of water from her lower-left hand to her upper-right, and sipped it.

 Every instinct Sir Patrick had said that the ambassador *should* be stronger and heavier than him.
 She was a good two feet taller, girthier in every regard, and had a whole extra pair of limbs on her frame.
 But there was a puffy, *soft* quality to all that bulk that had nothing to do with unhealthiness or obesity.
 She was, he gathered, in fine health for a Locayl.